newstack-cloud/bluelink-provider-aws/docs/CONTRIBUTING.md

-# Contributing to Celerity Provider for AWS
+# Contributing to Bluelink Provider for AWS

 ## Setup